NikV/iheart-quotes-plugin/README.md

 # I ❤️️ Quotes Plugin

-A collection of quotes, displayed in a simple way (widget, dash widget)
+A collection of quotes, displayed in a simple way.

+Currently includes a dashboard widget to display the quotes and a shortcode: [iheart_quotes].